bcgov/data-publication/pages/metadata_providers_guide.md

 ## HOW TO MANAGE METADATA RECORD RESOURCES

-1. Log into the BC Data Catalogue.
+1. Log into the Catalogue.
 1. Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.
 The "Edit Metadata" allows for the editing of all content.
 1. Click the **Resources** tab.
 1. After making edits in the **Edit Metadata** tab, click the **Update Dataset** to save your changes.